Bachelor of Kinesiology (BKin)

 KPE436H1 - Outdoor Education and Environmental Stewardship

 In this course, students examine the central concept of environmental sustainability.
 A number of local and global dilemmas and issues are explored, with a focus on intersections with the provision of outdoor education and the natural environment.
 Students will gain a deeper appreciation for the relationship between individuals, society and the global Earth.
-By the end of the course will be able to apply considerations of environmental sustainability in the delivery of outdoor education and to outdoor recreational engagement in our day-to-day lives.
+By the end of the course students will be able to apply considerations of environmental sustainability in the delivery of outdoor education and to outdoor recreational engagement in our day-to-day lives.

 Prerequisite: 3rd year standing